mlte-team/mlte/docs/docs/mlte_mechanics.md

     df_res, "model acc_blur0x8", "model accuracy with 0x8 blur"
 ```

-Measure the ranksums (p-value) for all blur cases, using scipy.stats.ranksums and the ExternalMeasurement wrapper.
+Now we measure the ranksums (p-value) for all blur cases, using scipy.stats.ranksums and the `ExternalMeasurement` wrapper from `MLTE`.

 ```python
 import scipy.stats